Table of Contents

 - Certificate of employment from new employer

-Step 6: Transfer Your Bank Account and Other Services
+Step 6: After You Change Jobs in Saudi Arabia, Transfer Your Bank Account

 - New work visa issuance: SAR 2,000–5,000 (usually covered by new employer)